LucienCastle/graphic-novel-using-GenAI/README.md

 ### 5. What work is expected every week?

-- Conduct research on selected video game narratives and identify key elements for adaptation.
+- Research selected video game narratives and identify key elements for adaptation.
 - Experiment with generative AI tools to create initial drafts of the graphic novel panels.
 - Collaborate with AI models to refine the visual storytelling and enhance the narrative coherence.
 - Develop tutorials showcasing the process of creating the graphic novel using generative AI, including step-by-step instructions and insights into creative decision-making.